Bromley Mansion, First floor, Bedroom

 "I'm aware that she is being problematic.
 I've underestimated her will.
 I believed the change would suffice to make her see but it appears she must be introduced to more convincing methods.
 I want you to use everything at your disposal to have her attitude improve.
 Anything at all"

-Frankie had almost reeled back from the shock of being granted such liberties.
+Frankie had almost reeled back at being granted such liberties.
 He was also confused and behind the unmoving mask he feared that Bromley meant exactly what he was implying.
 He wasn't sure he was hearing right.
 The straight-laced father telling him to persuade his child by whatever ways he wanted?

 "You know what I mean, Dalton," Bromley's eyes were stony but his tone had the soldier know that he meant the opposite of pain infliction, "A little bit of bonding has the potential to do the trick.
 I don't believe that should pose a problem?"